Avro Lancastrian: Operational history

 In 1945, deliveries commenced of 30 British-built Lancastrians for BOAC.
 On a demonstration flight on 23 April 1945, G-AGLF flew 13,500 mi (21,700 km) from England to Auckland, New Zealand in three days, 14 hours at an average speed of 220 mph (354 km/h).

 The Lancastrian was fast, had a long range, and was capable of carrying a heavy load, but space inside was very limited as the Lancaster had been designed with space for its seven crew dispersed throughout the fuselage, and with the majority of the load being carried in the 33 ft (10.05 m) long bomb bay.
 Consequently, as passengers are bulky but low in weight, it was not suited to carry large numbers of passengers, but was suitable for mail and a small number of VIP passengers.
 BOAC used it for flights between England and Australia from 31 May 1945.
 It also served with the RAF; RAF Lancaster I serial number PD328, was converted to a Lancastrian and renamed Aries, as well as serving with Qantas and Flota Aérea Mercante Argentina.

-Lancastrians were used during the Berlin Airlift to transport petrol; 15 aircraft made over 5,000 trips.
+15 Lancastrians made over 5,000 trips during the Berlin Airlift to transport petrol.
 In 1946 a Lancastrian operated by BSAA was the first aircraft to make a scheduled flight from the then-newly opened London Heathrow Airport.